beckmana/Flashcard-o-matic/README.md

 # Flashcard-o-matic
 https://flashcard-o-matic.vercel.app/

-# Instructions
-You are tasked with building a number of different screens for the users of the flashcard app, as summarized below:
+There are a number of different screens for the users of the flashcard app, as summarized below:

 | Screen | Path | Description |
 |--------|------|-------------|